shamin/share-ride/Readme.md

 ## Share Ride

-A decentralized, fully transparent and customer centered ride-sharing dapp
+A decentralized and fully transparent ride-sharing dapp.

 The app is deployed at [https://share-ride.surge.sh/](https://share-ride.surge.sh/)